Share this on Facebook, opens in a new window

 Copyright © 2004 by Paul Prudhomme

-Heat the olive oil in a 10-inch skillet, preferably nonstick, over high heat until the oil is hot, about 2 minutes.
+Heat the olive oil in a large skillet, preferably nonstick, over high heat until the oil is hot, about 2 minutes.
 Add the onions and cook, stirring frequently, until the onions are translucent, about 2 minutes.
 Add the eggplant and cook, stirring and scraping the bottom occasionally, until the eggplant is beginning to brown, about 6 minutes.
 Add the red, yellow and green bell peppers and the garlic.
 Cook, stirring frequently, until the bell peppers turn a bright color, about 3 minutes.
-Add 2 tablespoons of the Barbecue Magic.
+Add 3 tablespoons of the Barbecue Magic®.

 Continue to cook, stirring and checking the bottom of the skillet for sticking, until the seasoning darkens slightly, about 1 minute.
 Add the tomato paste and cook, scraping the bottom occasionally, until the mixture has darkened 2 shades to a brick red color and is thick and pasty, about 4 minutes.
 Remove from heat and scrape the bottom of the skillet thoroughly.
-Spread the mixture on a small sheet pan or large plate and chill in the refrigerator.
-You should have about 2 cups of the cooked eggplant mixture.
+Spread the mixture on a large sheet pan and chill in the refrigerator.
+(You should have 2-3 cups of the cooked eggplant mixture.)

 Preheat the oven to 350°.